 Our experience so far has been that the kids can’t wait to start practicing their new magic trick for the week, and their presentation skills are definitely improving each time.
 They are becoming less shy when speaking, and most excitingly, I’ve noticed they are more social with other children at the playground since we started these presentations, so I know the skills they are learning are transferrable to — and valuable! — in their real lives.

 When we finish with our magic tricks, I plan to move on to joke telling and book talks as presentation topics.
 Once the kids have a good handle on what a presentation is, we’ll open up their weekly assignment to be a topic of their own choosing.

 While we are introducing presentations to kids in a homeschool, this method can easily be adapted for any setting be it school, home, or otherwise.
 The benefits of teaching kids to be comfortable speaking in front of an audience can have a very positive long-term effect, so start early and give them lots of opportunities!!

 Running out of magic tricks to present?
-Try this:
+Try the Discovery Magic Set.

 * * *